gunzl1ng3r/golang-file-stats/README.md

-# file-count
+# file-stats

-* counts the number of objects at the given path
+* collects the size of object at the given path

 ## outline